julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 A ritual guide exploring fertility herbs, womb magic, menstrual rites, moon cycles, ancestral customs, and old European folk practices is currently in development.

-The guide will include deeper ritual systems, traditional household workings, seasonal practices, and expanded herbal lore not published on the site.
+The guide will include **deeper ritual systems**, traditional household workings, seasonal practices, and expanded herbal lore not published on the site.

-Waiting list members will receive early access and a launch discount.
+Waiting list members will receive **early access and a launch discount**.

 <script async data-uid="a41c34ec1d" src="https://wild-witch-herbs.kit.com/a41c34ec1d/index.js"></script>